Help provide orphanages in developing countries their basic needs such as:

 “The original aim was to build playgrounds and sport fields at orphanages, but soon we found out that often there was a greater need for necessities like clean drinking water”

-In 2014 we went to Bolivia and after visiting the orphanage, we saw how poor the situation was.
+In 2014, we went to Bolivia and after visiting the orphanage, we saw how poor the situation was.
 It was urgent to provide clean water.
-Not much time after having completing this project there was a huge flood in Bolivia and the only clean water in the region was the well at the orphanage.
-There is still a part of the budget available so we will go to Bolivia again in spring 2017.
+Soon after completing this project there was a huge flood in Bolivia and the only clean water in the region was the well at the orphanage.
+There is still a part of the budget available so we will go to Bolivia again fall 2017.